How long is Therapy?

 Let’s look at the clients going more than 15 – 20 sessions in my practice.
 I want to be clear here that I’m only talking about the clients that I generally treat.
 Of course there are specialties that I don’t handle that I don’t address in this article.
 This is what I see in my own practice.
 They fall into a couple of categories.

-(1) They have more severe depression, anxiety, overeating, or Obsessive Compulsive Disorder (OCD).
+(1) They have moderate to severe depression, anxiety, overeating, or Obsessive Compulsive Disorder (OCD).
 This includes picking, hair pulling, severe phobias that include rituals afterwards (hand washing, cleaning, checking, etc.).

 (2) They enjoy or need depth therapy, processing trauma and/or abuse that is affecting their daily lives.
 I included the word “enjoy,” because some people really enjoy the process of therapy, bouncing ideas off of someone else, getting direct feedback, and doing some exploration of how either childhood events and/or trauma or events and trauma in adulthood affect their present lives.